defactor-com/documentation/docs/assets/how-tos/index.md

 Once verification is complete, the asset is ready for the final minting phase to deploy on the blockchain.

-You're right, I need to match the images with their actual content based on the filenames.
-Here's the corrected Data Phase 4:

 ### Data Phase 4: Minting

 The final phase in the asset creation workflow deploys your verified asset as tokens on the blockchain through a structured 4-step process: